MicrosoftDocs/Viva/Viva/viva-privacy.md

 - We secure data at rest and in transit.
 - We defend your data.

 Privacy is built into all Microsoft Viva experiences.
-Microsoft Viva and the Viva apps adhere to the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement), Microsoft's compliance with [General Data Protection Regulation](/compliance/regulatory/gdpr), and follow the [Microsoft EU Data Boundary](https://www.microsoft.com/trust-center/privacy/european-data-boundary-eudb).
+Microsoft Viva and the Viva apps adhere to the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) and follow Microsoft's compliance with [General Data Protection Regulation](/compliance/regulatory/gdpr) and the [Microsoft EU Data Boundary](https://www.microsoft.com/trust-center/privacy/european-data-boundary-eudb).

 Microsoft Viva inherits privacy features and settings from Microsoft 365, Teams, SharePoint, and Yammer, where applicable.